Sullivans International - Yarn Supplier

 How long does it take to source yarn from China?

-Discovery and vetting: 1–2 weeks.
+Supplier vetting: 1–2 weeks.
 Samples: 1–2 weeks.
-First bulk order: often 6–10 weeks including production and shipping.
+First bulk shipment: often 6–10 weeks including production and ocean freight.

 What MOQ should I expect from a yarn factory?